 What is Investment Management?

 Investment management can be referred to as money or asset management.
-The investment firms buy and sell securities or assets to achieve a specific investment objective on the behalf of investors.
+The investment firms buy and sell securities or assets to achieve a specific investment objective on behalf of investors.
 The investors can be private investors or pension fund corporations, governments, educational establishments or insurance companies.

 Entry Requirement for Investment Management